Thursday, October 31, 2019

 1

-• Alex Ehimhantie'Aiyo Aidaghese When you say "Reinforcement slab concrete would crack due to linear and cubic expansion of steel in relation to the temperature increase," initially, it sounds complicated to me.
-However, given my observations of Highways in Houston, TX, and the intense hit over the years, your comment began to make sense to me.
-What they do in Texas, which I have not seen in the East Coast of the US, is creating space or opening along the highways.
-When I asked a colleague the reason for those openings, I was told, as you rightly said, that concrete do expand and crack during intense hit.
-And to avoid the crack, they create openings the size of a pencil, vertically and horizontally all over their Highways.
-So, whenever there is expansion induced by hit, there is space available for the expansion to spread into.
+• Alex Ehimhantie'Aiyo Aidaghese, when you say "Reinforcement slab concrete would crack due to linear and cubic expansion of steel about the temperature increase," initially, it sounds complicated to me.
+However, given my observations of Highways in Houston, TX, and the intense hits over the years, your comment began to make sense to me.
+What they do in Texas, which I have not seen on the East Coast of the US, is create space or open along the highways.
+When I asked a colleague the reason for those openings, I was told, as you rightly said, that concrete does expand and crack during an intense hit.
+And to avoid the crack, they create openings the size of a pencil, vertically and horizontally, all over their Highways.
+So, whenever there is expansion induced by a hit, there is space available for the expansion to spread into.
 And that is how they preempt cracking.
 I understand now what you are talking about.
 But, in the US, they have already devised methods to take care of it.
-And that is what, I supposed, you called "expansion joint," which I described as "openings."
+And that is what, I suppose, you called "expansion joint," which I described as "openings."

 • Alex Ehimhantie'Aiyo Aidaghese Glad to talk to you.
 Ewohimi has great guys and ladies.
 I'm excited.
 Stay in touch, bro.
 The Lord is your strength.